tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

   * For example, `0xc3879B456DAA348a16B6524CBC558d2CC984722c => 333` is what the data might look like in contract storage.

 * Mappings are flexible data types that allow you to link data together efficiently.
-They are much cheaper than using an array, so we'll be using them quite often.
+They are much cheaper than using an array, so we'll use them quite often.
 They are one of the main data types used in tokens, because of this easy way of creating a balance system.
 We can map any type to any type, even `address` to `address`.

 Now, let's demonstrate how customers could transfer ArcadeTokens between each other by adding another function called `transfer`: